Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 - Open a pull request with the name `Packaged code by <your-GitLab-username>` from your fork to the `main` branch of the exercise repository.
 - Only push the refactored code, `pyproject.toml`, `README.md`, and `__init__.py`.
 Do not push the build artifacts.
-- **Important**: Add the TestPyPI screenshot in the description of the pull request opened for submission.
+- **Important**: Add a link to the TestPyPI package page in the description of the pull request.